 Observations

-We used data from 2,184 surgeries.
+We used data from 2,184 surgical cases.
 Most were general surgeries (37.5%), and most lasted for 1 to 2 hours (53.3%).
 At the three surgical phases observed, three physicians (SD 0.9–1.02) and two nurses (SD 0.52–0.58) were present (Table 1).

 Preoperative and Intraoperative Teamwork

-The effects of the preoperative variables on intraoperative teamwork based on the results of the multivariate binary logistic regression model is shown in table 2.
-The variables tested (amount of preoperative teamwork in sign in and time out phases and the effect of staff presence and turnover on teamwork) predicted a lack of teamwork (χ2 (6) = 408.110, p<0.0001, Nagelkerke’s r2 = 0.236).
-When testing for multicollinearity, none of the independent predictors' VIF has exceeded 1.25, supporting absence of collinearity.
-There was no significant difference in relation to hospital location or size.
+The effects of the preoperative variables on intraoperative teamwork, based on the results of the multivariate binary logistic regression model, are shown in Table 2.
+The variables tested (amount of preoperative teamwork in the sign-in and time-out phases and the effect of staff presence and turnover on teamwork) predicted a lack of teamwork (χ2 (6) = 408.110, p<0.0001, Nagelkerke’s r2 = 0.236).
+When testing for multicollinearity, none of the independent predictors’ VIF exceeded 1.25, supporting the absence of collinearity.
+There were no significant differences in relation to hospital location or size.

 Regarding preoperative variables, the effect of each incidence of not performing a sign-in almost doubled the chances of a lack of teamwork when the second surgical count was performed during surgery (odds ratio = 1.972, p<0.001, 95% confidence interval [CI] 1.741, 2.233).
 A similar effect was found for not performing the preoperative time-out (odds ratio = 2.142, p<0.001, 95% CI 1.879, 2.441).

-The variable of consistent staff presence in the OR revealed a “protective” effect of a minimum mean absolute number of staff and a “harmful” effect of turnover during the surgery.
+The variable of consistent staff presence in the OR revealed a “protective” effect of a minimum mean absolute number of staff and a “harmful” effect of staff turnover during the surgery.
 Each increase in the number of physicians or nurses decreased the chance of a lack of teamwork by 21% and 24%, respectively (p<0.05).
 However, each increase in the turnover of physicians reduced the chance of teamwork by 73%.
 A similar but non-significant trend was seen with the turnover of nurses (p = 0.068).
+There was no difference in the results in relation to a hospital’s size or location.

 Semi-structured Interviews

 We interviewed 25 clinicians and risk managers who held administrative roles (Table 3).
 Most were female with more than 30 years of experience.
+The interviewees were not observed during the quantitative observations of safety standards.

 We identified four main themes regarding the relationship between teamwork and patient safety and staff psychological safety: 1) perception of individual role versus collaborative team role; 2) team leadership; 3) team characteristics (designated team and team communication); and 4) recommendations to improve teamwork.
 These themes are expanded upon below.